Larry Thompson (lawyer): Independent Counsel

-Housing and Urban Development Investigation from 1995 to 1998, completing the investigation and prosecution started by Judge Arlin Adams in 1990.
+Housing and Urban Development Investigation from 1995 to 1998, completing an investigation and prosecution started by Judge Arlin Adams in 1990.

 Deputy U.S. Attorney General

 In 2001, Thompson was appointed as Deputy U.S. Attorney General by President Bush.
 At the time of his appointment he was a member of the Federalist Society.

 Thompson Memorandum

 In January 2003 Thompson issued an internal Justice Department document informally titled the Thompson Memorandum written to help federal prosecutors decide whether to charge a corporation, rather than or in addition to individuals within the corporation, with criminal offenses.
 The guidelines were considered tough because they require that to claim cooperation, companies must (1) turn over materials from internal investigations, (2) waive attorney–client privilege, and (3) not provide targeted executive with company-paid lawyers.
 The guidelines were criticized for, among other things, "seriously eroding" attorney-client privilege.
 These guidelines were "eased" in December 2006 by Deputy Attorney General Paul J. McNulty who issued a revised version of the memorandum.